 Have you heard of single and three-phase, 230V or 400V, amperage or kVA?
 Do you want to know which connection is right for you?
 And what are the consequences for your installation and your bill?
 We explain it all to you.

-About your connection and its power
+Your connection and its power

 Whatever type of connection you have, it is defined by 3 elements:

-• The circuit voltage, which is expressed in Volts (V)
+• The circuit voltage, which is expressed in Volts (V).

 In Belgium, there are 2 voltage systems: either 230V or 400V.
 In Brussels, 80% of the territory is covered with 230V.